actions-marketplace-validations/anuraag-k_ServerAction/README.md

 This enables you to run test assets that are available in a project of a HCL OneTest™ Server from a Github action.

-## Pre requisites to run this action
+## Prerequisites to run this action

 1. Create a github repository
 2. Create a folder named ".github/workflows" in the root of the repository